top of page

 This section discusses practical aspects of Sjogren's care, providing tools and strategies for working with clinicians.

 Sjogren's is a neglected disease.
-Even though Sjogren's is common and serious, patients often need to learn a lot about the disease in order to advocate for the care that they need.
-Sjogren's Advocate provides tools and strategies for patients and primary care providers (PCPs) tools to promote comprehensive care.
+Even though Sjogren's is common and serious, people with Sjogren's often need to learn a lot about the disease in order to advocate for the care that they need.
+Sjogren's Advocate provides tools and strategies for people with Sjogren's and primary care practitioners (PCPs) to promote comprehensive care.

 Know Your Rheumatologist

 Sjogren's rheumatology practice varies a lot.
 Not every rheumatologist is up to date on Sjogren's, especially when it comes to the systemic aspects of the disease.
-Rheumatologists should routinely monitor all Sjogren's patients for systemic manifestations, regardless of symptoms or serostatus (SS-A positive or negative).
+Rheumatologists should routinely monitor all Sjogren's patients for systemic manifestations, regardless of symptoms or serostatus (SSA-positive / SSA-negative).
 Sjogren's is never just a dryness disease.

 The first step toward working effectively with your rheumatologist is to learn how they approach Sjogren's care.
 If they view Sjogren's as a nuisance sicca (dryness) disease, they are unlikely to provide comprehensive Sjogren's management.
 This page offers tips for how to diplomatically talk with your rheumatologist about the range of care that they offer.